ITenthusiasm/custom-elements/src/Combobox/docs/guides/filtering-performance-enhancements.md

 #### 1&rpar; The Ordered `matchingOptions` Rule Still Applies

 It's important to remember that, as was stated earlier, the order of the `matchingOptions` returned by `getFilteredOptions()` must correspond to the order of the component's options in the DOM.
-Since our `Trie` always returns a list of options in case-insensitive alphabetical order when performing a Pre-order Traversal, this means that **_the `ComboboxOption`s must rendered to the DOM in case-insensitive alphabetical order_**.
+Since our `Trie` always returns a list of options in case-insensitive alphabetical order when performing a Pre-order Traversal, this means that **_the `ComboboxOption`s must be rendered to the DOM in case-insensitive alphabetical order_**.

 Typically, your options will be fetched from the backend in some way (whether during Server Side Rendering or after Client Side Rendering).
 So you can just sort your options on the backend when they're fetched (e.g., in your [`SQL` query](https://stackoverflow.com/questions/2413427/how-to-use-sql-order-by-statement-to-sort-results-case-insensitive)).
-That way, your frontend only has to render the `ComboboxOption`s to the DOM (without sorting them) since they've already been sorted.
+That way, your frontend only has to render the `ComboboxOption`s to the DOM (without sorting them) since they've already been sorted on the server.

 #### 2&rpar; Dynamically Replacing Options Requires `Trie` Updates